 This is why having a skilled California criminal defense attorney is so critical.
 A lawyer who has experience handling California theft crimes knows the most effective ways

-To learn about Nevada theft laws, go to our page on Nevada theft laws.
+To learn about Nevada theft of lost property laws, go to our page on Nevada theft of lost property laws.

 See also California Penal Code 489 PC -- Grand theft, punishment. ("Grand theft is punishable as follows: (a) When the grand theft [including theft under Penal Code 485 PC California's law against misappropriating lost property] involves the theft of a firearm, by imprisonment in the state prison for 16 months, 2, or 3 years. (b) In all other cases, by imprisonment in a county jail not exceeding one year or in the state prison.")